"Got any grapes?"

 All-in-all I'm a pretty uncomplicated guy.
 No drugs, don't drink to excess (or regularly) don't smoke, no kids, steady paycheck, and I've had the same cell phone number for ten years.

 I decided last month that 30 was too young to get winded walking from my truck to the office, so I took charge of my health, started eating right, bought a bike, and started riding every day.
-April 1 saw me nearly pass out from a 1/2 mile ride, this week I'm going for five miles (riding 3-4 miles per day as of last week).
+April 1 saw me nearly pass out from a 1/2 mile ride, June 5th I rode my first 10-mile ride.
 I'm still fat, but I'm feeling healthy for the first time in years, have my weight loss goals (want to get down to 200lbs), and fitness goals (want to do a 100-mile ride next year).